Golden Agri Resources Ltd

 98. Evidence of fire monitoring and management?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting mentions that all its estates have fire-fighting equipment and it has also trained more than 10,000 Emergency Response Team personnel, stationed across its plantations.
-The company also states that to detect forest and land fires, it has launched the GeoSMART app which can help detect the potential fire hotspots.
-However, information on how the company manages any reported fire is not reported.
+The company's own reporting states it uses GeoSMART app to identify potential fire hotspots three times faster and mentions that all its estates have fire-fighting equipment and a network of over 10,000 Emergency Response Team personnel, stationed across its plantations.

 99. Details/number of hotspots/fires in company estates?

-The company provides 'Fire Incident Reports' of its concessions including smallholder areas for each month from 2016-2023.
-76 fire hotspots were recorded in 2022 in the company's operations.
+The company provides 'Fire Incident Reports' of its concessions including smallholder areas for each month from 2016-2024.
+291 fire hotspots were recorded in 2023 in the company operations.

 100. Details/number of hotspots/fires within surrounding landscape/smallholders?